“Back to nature, back to yourself.“— Yamabushido

 Think that the Yamabushi training might be a little bit much for you?
 Fret not, I’ll cover some alternatives in a later section for readers who seek an authentic experience but aren’t up for the full fledged program.

-Your Turn to Experience Yamabushi Training
+Experience Yamabushi Training

 Enough about the Dewa Sanzan and its enlightened historical background.
 Let’s talk about the Yamabushi training itself.
 Long time readers may have noticed this pattern but I typically try to avoid introducing corporate entities and instead stick to only featuring evergreen content.
 My reasoning is quite simple; I’ve had way too many awesome offerings featured on this blog just go out of business on short notice.
 Of these, perhaps none is more tragic than the recent loss of this amazing game center in Kawasaki.
 Given how many times I’ve been burned now, I have a personal aversion to featuring businesses on the blog.
 That said though, I am going to break with my own protocol and suggest you check out Megurun’s flagship offering, Yamabushido.